Skyyyr/django-discord-poki/README.md

 6. You can change the prefix to whatever you'd like.

 ### Project Notes
-Cogs can be used to extend the bot in specific ways like creating a specific set of commands. refer to `cogs/ExampleHandler.py`
+*Cogs can be used to extend the bot in specific ways like creating a specific set of commands. refer to `cogs/ExampleHandler.py`

+Commands must be unique throughout all the cogs.

+Test commands have been added showing examples of similar concepts from class.
+We can use this as a baseline to expand on.

+# TODO
+1. Create a TODO list